IsmailQayyum/Renaissance-HumanAI/README.md

 4. Both networks improve iteratively to create more realistic outputs

 ## 🔍 Future Work

-- Integrate more diverse text samples from various languages and historical periods
-- Expand the range of degradation effects to include tears, water damage, and stains
 - Develop a conditional GAN to control specific degradation parameters
-- Create a web interface for interactive text degradation

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- The PyTorch team for their excellent deep learning framework
-- Historical libraries for providing reference materials
-- The academic community researching document degradation models

-make this more beautiful make images well aligned etc and remove emojis